 6. TRANSFER TO RESERVES:

-Your Company has not recommended transfer of any amount out of the profit to reservesduring the year under review.
-Hence the entire amount of profit for the year under reviewhas been carried forward to the Profit and Loss surplus account.
+The Company has not recommended transfer of any amount out of itsprofit to reserves during the year under review.
+Hence the entire amount of profit forthe year under review has been carried forward to the Profit and Loss Surplus Account.

-Except as disclosed elsewhere in the report there were no materialchanges and commitments occurred during the period between the end of the financial year to which thefinancial statements relate and date of said report which could affect the financialposition of the Company.
+Except as disclosed elsewhere in the report there were no materialchanges and commitments occurred during the period between the end of the financial yearto which the financial statements relate to and date of said report which could affectthe financial position of the Company.

 9. PARTICULARS OF CONTRACTS OR ARRANGEMENT WITH RELATED PARTIES:

 All Related Party Transactions ("RPT") are reviewed andapproved by the Audit Committee and Board on quarterly basis.
 Omnibus approval is alsoobtained from the Audit Committee and the Board for Related Party Transactions which areof foreseeable and of a repetitive nature.